NuclearAndre9/alien-jump/README.md

 This project was created as part of an introductory programming course where I taught university students from different majors.
 By building a game in Python, students learned programming concepts on a fun and interactive way (At least that was the idea!).

+> **Note:**
+> This is the **complete version** of the game.
+> During the course, students worked with a simplified version of the code containing incomplete sections, which we progressively built together while covering each programming concept.

 ## 🧠 Features
 With this game I wanted to teach a solid foundation in basic programming principles.
 - Object-oriented structure with multiple modules.